viktorteren/Seto/README.md

 **I**: ignore incorrect decomposition in order to allow to produce the output PNs

-**GE**: this flag is experimental and could not work: instead of executing greedy search perform a Pseudo-Boolean search in order to find the minimal number of FCPNs, indeed this search has very restricted constraints: at least one occurrence of each region in at least one FCPN, provides worst results compared to greedy algorithm **(not recommended and not copatible with BDD flag)**
+**GE**: this flag is experimental and could not work: instead of executing greedy search perform a Pseudo-Boolean search in order to find the minimal number of FCPNs, indeed this search has very restricted constraints: at least one occurrence of each region in at least one FCPN, provides worst results compared to greedy algorithm **(not recommended and not compatible with BDD flag)**

 **BDD**:  use a BDD to encode excitation closure constraint, enabling the direct decomposition into a set of FCPNs instead of iteratively search new FCPNs